kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates-implementation-notes.md

 - In-place update is always considered as potentially disruptive
   - in-place update must respect maxUnavailable
     - if maxUnavailable is zero, by default a new machine must be created first, then as soon as there is “buffer” for in-place, in-place update can proceed
-    - if instead the answer of the `CanUpdateMachineSet` hook specifies that the required in-place change does not affect availability, in-place can start immediately
+    - if, instead, the `CanUpdateMachineSet` hook specifies that the required in-place change does not affect availability, in-place update can start immediately
   - when in-place is possible, the system should try to in-place update as many machines as possible.
-    - maxSurge is not fully used (it is used only for scale up by one if maxUnavailable =0 and `CanUpdateMachineSet` doesn't specify that the required in-place change does not affect availability)
+      - maxSurge is used only for scale up by one if maxUnavailable =0 and `CanUpdateMachineSet` doesn't specify that the required in-place change does not affect availability

 - No in-place updates are performed when using rollout strategy on delete.